DanielDondorp/LifConverter/ReadMe.md

 A simple class that takes care of converting Leica-Image-Files (.lif) into tiff-format, and storing the metadata in an hdf5 file.

+### Known bug:
+Currently this does not handle timeseries.

 ### Getting started:
 ```
 from LifConverter import LifConverter